llathrop/Udacity-ML-Capstone-Kaggle-Allstate/Allstate_final_report.md

 _(approx. 1-2 pages)_

 ### Project Overview
-In this section, look to provide a high-level overview of the project in layman?s terms.
+In this section, look to provide a high-level overview of the project in layman's terms.
 Questions to ask yourself when writing this section:
 - _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
 - _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

+This Project will be based around the Kaggle competition detailed at: https://www.kaggle.com/c/allstate-claims-severity

+This competition centers on the idea that the severity(or cost) of a claim may be predicted based on the several factors in the data set.
+Much of the work in statistics to date has been used by the insurance industry in pursuit of this goal, and this particular challenge is aimed at recruiting the participants for work in an already tested field.

+I choose this competition as it dataset and goals allow us to explore various machine learning techniques without focusing on data collection.
+I also believe that the techniques and goal used are very close in style to those used in industry currently, and so more applicable to future projects.

 ### Problem Statement
 In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
 You should also thoroughly discuss what the intended solution will be for this problem.
 Questions to ask yourself when writing this section: